sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-3-workflow/cp-starter-ibpm-employeeonboarding-3-workflow.md

     ![Import Sample MTA](importsamplezip.png)

 5. You will see the sample `Employee Onboarding` application is imported into your workspace.

-> This sample workflow has (a) **Business Rules** integrated into it.
-You can find the integration as part of service task with name `Determine Equipment`, (b) **User Tasks** for confirmation of the equipment selected via business rules and for the approval of equipment.
+    > This sample workflow has:

+    > - **Business Rules** integrated into it.
+You can find the integration as part of service task with name `Determine Equipment`.

+    > - **User Tasks** for confirmation of the equipment selected via business rules and for the approval of equipment.
 You can find these user tasks with name `Confirm and Change Equipment` and `Approve Equipment` respectively.
 The user interface associated with these user tasks have been built as SAPUI component and you can find these modules bundled under `confirmEquip` and `approveEquip` respectively in the same multi target application.

     ![Workflow Added](sampleworkflowadded.png)